 How big is a Giant Otter?

 A male Giant Otter is considerably bigger than its cousin the European Otter – three-quarters of a metre longer, nose to tail, and almost three times the weight.
-Giant Otters can reach 1.7 metres length and weigh over 30 kilograms.
+Giant Otters can reach 1.7 metres length and weigh over 30 kg.

 Jaguars, which inhabit the same territory as Giant Otters, are only slightly longer but they are much heavier.